abdulrazzak10/Responsive-Music-Website/README.md

 🎵 Music Website
-A simple, responsive music website built using HTML and CSS.
+A simple, responsive music website built using HTML,CSS and JAVA SCRIPT.
 This project showcases a clean and modern design, providing users with an intuitive interface to explore various music genres and artists.

 🌟 Features
 Responsive Design: Optimized for desktop, tablet, and mobile devices.